Polymer/old-docs-site/docs/polymer/expressions.md

 | Literal values | numbers, strings, `null`, `undefined` | Escaped strings and non-decimal numbers are not supported. |
 | Array & Object initializers | `[foo, 1]`, `{id: 1, foo: bar}` |
 {: .first-col-nowrap .responsive-table .expressions-table }

-**Note:**
-Changing a property of a bound identifier or path does _not_ cause the expression to be re-evaluated.
-However, you can force specific properties to be observed by adding them to the element's `observe` object, with an empty function.
-For example, if you want the expression `foo` to update whenever the value of `foo.bar` changes, you could add the following `observe` object:

-    observe: {
-      foo.bar: function() {}
-    }
-{: .alert .alert-info }

 In addition to the JavaScript portion, an expression can also include one or more _filters_, which modify the output of the JavaScript expression.
 See [Filtering expressions](#filters) for